preluis/Analytics-Case/README.md

 ## Project Structure

-- /data: Folder containing the database files.
+- /data: Folder containing the database files and the database (only for drive version).
 - /diagram: Folder with a slice of the table structure from the Data Warehouse Environment (diagram/table_diagram.png) and the code used to generate these diagrams on file (diagram/table_diagram.txt).
 - /instructions: Deeper information about the analytics case.
 - /result: Folder with final CSV file with monthly balance.